 How to Make Skin Color in Oil Paint:

-Let us start from the basic colors.
+Let us start with the basic colors.

 What you need is just Red, Blue, Yellow and White color to produce the natural flesh tone.